-Innsbruck is easy to reach from all directions by car, train, coach or plane.
-From Salzburg and Vienna, as well as from Germany, Italy and East Tyrol.
-The nearest large airport is Munich Airport (MUC); from there you can reach Innsbruck by trains departing from München Ost station.
+Innsbruck is easy to reach from all directions by car, train, coach, or plane.
+From Salzburg and Vienna, as well as from Germany, Italy, and East Tyrol.
+The nearest large airport is Munich Airport (MUC); from there you can reach Innsbruck by train departing from München Ost station.

-Check the train timetable at the DB website.
+Check the train timetable on the DB website.

 There’s also a local airport (INN) with a limited number of connections.

-More information about other travel options can be found at the Innsbruck Tourism Office website.
+More information about other travel options can be found on the Innsbruck Tourism Office website.